 The state of Colorado has a three-year statute of limitations on auto insurance claims, so be sure to visit a doctor quickly so that you can move forward with your case and receive fair compensation.
 Once you do see a doctor, make sure to keep diligent records of all of your procedures, exams, and expenses for insurance purposes.

 Whether it’s your first auto accident or your fifth, the Colorado auto accident lawyers at Bachus & Schanker are devoted to assisting you in filing your legal claim and receiving the financial compensation you deserve.
 Auto accidents are scary, and you need a devoted auto accident attorney on your side who is ready to fight for you.

-Contact Bachus & Schanker today for a free initial consultation with an experienced Denver auto accident attorney.
+Contact Bachus & Schanker today for a free initial consultation with our experienced Denver car accident attorneys.

 Free Case Consultation

 No risk and no cost to you or your family